Graphical Models for Discrete and Continuous Data: Discussion

 \section{Discussion}

-The exponential family framework for graphical models allows for a wide range of examples as highlighted in Sections~\ref{sec:examplesstandard} and~\ref{sec:examplesnew} and yet ensures a rigid theoretical structure as demonstrated in Section~\ref{sec:estimation}.
+In this paper we proposed an exponential family-based framework to build graphical models.
+This framework for graphical models allows for a wide range of data types as highlighted in Sections~\ref{sec:examplesstandard} and~\ref{sec:examplesnew} and yet ensures a rigid theoretical structure as demonstrated in Section~\ref{sec:estimation}.
+The models are amenable to estimation based on maximum likelihood, which can be computed through a sampling-based approximation technique.

-A direction for future research is total positivity.
-This concept has recently received considerable attention in the context of graphical models, see~\cite{Fallat15,Karlin80,Slawski15} and references therein.
-On a high level, total positivity requires that the coordinates of the random vector are positively correlated.
-It would be of interest to study the effects of this additional requirement on our framework.